narojkumar99/Android-MVP-Architecture/README.md

 4. **utils**: Utility classes.

 #### Key points
-* Using base abstract classes to support MVP methodology while avoiding Activity leaks by releasing the view when it's no longer needed ,BasePresenter repsonsable to destroy the view onDestroy().
+* Using base abstract classe to support MVP methodology while avoiding Activity leaks by releasing the view when it's no longer needed ,BasePresenter repsonsable to destroy the view onDestroy().